Joint Notice of Privacy Practices

 Changes to This Notice:

 We maintain the right to change our privacy practices, and may be required by law to change such practices, which may result in changes to this Notice.
-We further keep the right to make the most current privacy practices notice effective for medical information we already have about your child as well as any information we receive in the future.
-We will post a copy of the current Notice in each Identified Providers' service location and on the Children's Web site.
+We further keep the right to make the most current privacy practices notice effective for medical information we already have about you or your child as well as any information we receive in the future.
+We will post a copy of the current Notice in each Identified Providers’ service location and on Children’s website.
 The Notice will include the version number and effective date.
-In addition, if we make substantive changes to the Notice, the next time your child comes to the hospital or is otherwise treated by an identified Provider, we will offer you a copy of the current Notice in effect.
+In addition, if we make substantive changes to the Notice, the next time you or your child comes to the hospital or are otherwise treated by an identified Provider, we will offer you a copy of the current Notice in effect.

-If you think your child's privacy rights have been violated, you may make a complaint to Children's Privacy Officer or the Secretary of the Department of Health and Human Services.
-You will not be penalized or otherwise retaliated against for filing a complaint.
+If you think your or your child’s privacy rights have been violated, you may make a complaint to Children’s Privacy Officer or the Secretary of the Department of Health and Human Services.
+You will not be penalized or otherwise retaliated against for filling a complaint.

 8200 Dodge St.